-Termly Learning Conversations are held once a term to formally share information about their child's progress, their attainment and their future targets.
+Parent/teacher conversations are held once a term to formally share information about their child's progress, their attainment and their future targets.
 Any difficulties are also discussed and reviewed, and information is shared about how these difficulties are being supported.

-Any child identified with SEND has an Individual Profile, which are reviewed termly at parents meetings (more frequently if required) to ensure everybody can support the child's needs.
+Any child identified with SEND has an Individual Profile, which is reviewed termly at parents meetings (more frequently if required) to ensure everybody can support the child's needs.